gut-puncture/Semantic-Gravity-RP/specification.md

 #### 3.3.2 Facts

-* Wikidata Query Service SPARQL endpoint.
+* Wikidata Query Service SPARQL endpoint + RestCountries cache.
-* Use a limited set of high-familiarity relations (country->capital, country->currency, etc.) and filter to single-word answers.
+* Use a limited set of high-familiarity relations and filter to single-word answers: capital, currency, language, continent, occupation, demonym, birth_month (month name), national_sport (if available).
-* If Wikidata yields fewer than 1,000 candidates, fill the gap with GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch fallback (Section 3.5F).
+* If Wikidata/RestCountries yield fewer than 1,000 candidates, fill the gap with GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch fallback (Section 3.5F).

 #### 3.3.3 Common sense

+* Use OMCS sentences (Open Mind Common Sense) as the primary source; generate cloze prompts by masking a single content word.
-* ConceptNet is expected to fail; generate the full pool via GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch fallback using the UsedFor, MadeOf, and HasProperty relations (see Section 3.5F).
+* ConceptNet is expected to fail; if it unexpectedly works, it is supplemental only.
+* If OMCS/ConceptNet yield fewer than 1,000 candidates, fill the gap via GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch fallback using the 10 base relations with labeled variants A–J (see Section 3.5C and 3.5F).
-* If ConceptNet unexpectedly works, it can be used as a supplemental source, but the plan assumes GPT-5.2 provides the entire 1,000-candidate pool.

 #### 3.3.4 Creative